 Who was your favourite teacher?

 My favourite teacher at school was my design and technology teacher, Mr Craddock.
 I am a design and technology teacher myself and he did an excellent a good job of developing my interest and skills in a subject that still influences my work today.
-There are also number of teacher colleagues I have worked with that have had a big impact on my teaching.
+There are also number of teacher colleagues I have worked with that have also had a big impact on my teaching and understanding of how children learn.

 Me and my work